Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Abstract

 \section{Abstract}

-Artificial Intelligence (AI)-driven code generation tools are increasingly used throughout the software development lifecycle to accelerate coding tasks.
-However, the security of AI-generated code using Large Language Models (LLMs) remains underexplored, with studies revealing various risks and weaknesses.
-This paper analyzes the security of code generated by LLMs across different programming languages.
-We introduce a dataset of 200 tasks grouped into six categories to evaluate the performance of LLMs in generating secure and maintainable code.
-Our research shows that while LLMs can automate code creation, their security effectiveness varies by language.
-Many models fail to utilize modern security features in recent compiler and toolkit updates, such as Java 17.
-Moreover, outdated methods are still commonly used, particularly in C++.
-This highlights the need for advancing LLMs to enhance security and quality while incorporating emerging best practices in programming languages.
+Artificial Intelligence (AI) driven code generation tools are increasingly used throughout the software development lifecycle to accelerate coding tasks.
+However, the security of AI-generated code using large language models (LLMs) remains underexplored, and recent studies have revealed various risks and weaknesses.
+This paper presents a measurement study of LLM-generated code across four programming languages (Python, Java, C++, and C) and five widely used LLM families.
+We construct a manually curated dataset of 200 programming tasks, grouped into seven functional and security-relevant categories, each with language-neutral specifications.
+For every combination of task, language, and model, we generate code and evaluate it along three axes: syntactic validity and compilation success, semantic correctness using 4{,}000 per program unit test files, and software quality and security using SonarQube and CodeQL, complemented by manual review of key static analysis findings.
+Our results show clear language effects: Python and Java achieve higher compilation and semantic correctness rates and produce fewer security findings than C and C++, where we observe more memory safety issues, hard-coded secrets, and cryptographic misuses.
+We also find that many models fail to make use of modern security features available in recent compiler and toolkit updates (\ie in Java~17), and that outdated methods remain common, particularly in C++.
+These findings highlight the need to advance LLMs so that they better align with emerging secure coding practices and language-specific best practices.
+All code and data are available at \href{https://github.com/mohsystem/code-llm-evaluation-dataset.git}{GitHub}.

 }

 \IEEEdisplaynontitleabstractindextext